zekusmaximus/conrealmonitor/README.md

 - `npm run login`: Logs your CLI into Reddit
 - `npm run check`: Type checks, lints, and prettifies your app

+## Known Issues

+- **Tracking Resources Blocked**: Some users may experience `ERR_BLOCKED_BY_CLIENT` errors for tracking resources due to ad blockers or privacy extensions.
+This is from Reddit's platform and does not affect app functionality.
+- **Sentry Rate Limiting**: If errors occur frequently, Sentry may return 429 errors.
+The app includes retry logic to handle this.
+- **Devvit Gateway Errors**: Occasional 400 errors from the Devvit gateway may occur due to network issues or server load.

 ## Cursor Integration

 This template comes with a pre-configured cursor environment.
 To get started, [download cursor](https://www.cursor.com/downloads) and enable the `devvit-mcp` when prompted.